oldmartijntje/accounts-system/README.md

 This checks if the app already has it's own key in the 3 dicts(appdata, achievements, collectables).
 And when it doesn't have these keys, it creates them.
 So you can add data to your apps.

+### 12.configFileTkinter:
+This creates the config file of the account system. with things like, where to store the accounts.
+And autologin. this needs to be in the start of any of the apps you make with this, since it cant function without it.
+It takes no arguments and it will return the settings in a list.
+Save this list as you need it for multiple other functions. since version 2.1 it asks for an argument, that argument is the path to where accounts are stored. if False is given or left empty, the program will ask for you in a Tkinter window.

+### 13.on_closing:
+This function asks you in tkinter to confirm that you want to close the app, and if you confirm it will exit.
+Be aware that it won't save your account data when you use it, it will liturally just close the program.

 # Default functions:
 I also made some Default functions.
 To use any of these functions, you have to put 'accounts_omac.defaultConfigurations.' infront of it, like this: accounts_omac.defaultConfigurations.defaultLoadingConsole()